 Sultan Murad also defetead the first union of Christendom against Ottoman occupation in the Europe.
 The attacks of united Christian armies against Ottoman expansion lasted long years until the time of Murad II, the father of Mehmed II “The Conqueror”.

-Murad II routed a large Christian union in the Battle of Varna and then broke their hope to scratch out Ottomans from European territories.
+Murad II routed a large Christian union in the Battle of Varna and then broke their hope to wipe out Ottomans from European territories.

 Conversion Of The Ottoman State Into An Empire

-Osman Ghazi founded, Murad I improved the state and then Sultan Mehmed The Conqueror transformed it into an Empire.
+Osman Ghazi founded, Murad I improved and Sultan Mehmed The Conqueror transformed he Ottomans into an Empire.

 Mehmed II had inherited a powerful state from his father, Murad II.
-He immediately rehased the Ottoman army and made it stronger.
+He immediately reshaped the Ottoman army and made it stronger.
 He produced the most advanced cannons of the era; Şahi (Shahi) and used it in the siege of Constantinople.

 Conquest Of Constaniople And The New Capital Istanbul

 Capturing of Constantinople in 1453 was just the beginning of Mehmed’s achievements.
 The capital was changed for the third and last time and became Constantinople.
 (Istanbul)

-Mehmed expanded the borders to the east and west.
+Mehmed II expanded the borders to the east and west.
 Then gained control of remaining vassal states of Seljuk Turks and created a Turkish union in the Anatolia.
 He defeated the Empire of Trebizond afterwards and gained full control of the southern bank of Black Sea.

 Mehmed expanded the borders deep into the Balkans.
 Ottomans became neighbors with the Hungarian Empire.
 Mehmed’s alliances with the Venetians and Genoese of Italy, gave him opportunity to trade with entire Europe.

 Mehmed, transported the goods of Silk Road through Mediterranean Sea with the help of these Italian sailors.
 Ottomans made great deal of money from dominating the trade routes They acted as a bridge between the east and west.

 Ottoman Empire Map By The Fall Of Constantinople 1453

 Greatest Ruler or Sultan Of The Ottoman Empire?